 |ETA/ETM or UTA/UTM||External or Undergraduate TA/TM||$1,094||$0||$1,094||42|

 *less unworked prep: 0.17 BUs for most appointments, but can be 0.05 BUs (eg: subsequent appointment in a mathematics/statistics workshop) or 0 BUs (eg: marking-only appointment)

 **one BU comprises a maximum 42 hours of work (less 1.1 hours, of which are set aside for statutory holiday compensation)

-All TAs are paid a wage around $25 an hour.
+All TAs are paid a wage around $26 an hour, which includes 4% vacation pay.
 In addition TAs/TMs who are Master’s students (GTA1/GTM1) receive a scholarship top up, while TAs/TMs who are PhD students (GTA2/GTM2) receive a scholarship top-up that is almost 2.5 x what Master’s students receive.
 In addition to the salary, international students will get about $300 per semester in savings, as BC Medical Services Plan premiums are paid by the Employer when you TA/TM (more information and how to enrol in group coverage are available here) and a substantial reimbursement for the cost of Guard.me medical insurance is also owing.
 TAs & TMs also have the right to defer tuition, paying a small amount from each paycheque throughout the semester rather than the entire tuition amount at the beginning of the semester.

 My department has very few jobs — can I still be a TA/TM?